 In the video below you can see how we nozzled the sprayer.
-We kept the left wing of the boom in the grower’s configuration: conventional 8004 flat fans’s (red) operated at 40 psi on 20” centres.
-That’s a Medium spray quality and 0.4 US gallons per minute.
+We kept the left wing of the boom in the grower’s configuration: conventional 8004 flat fans (red) operated at 40 psi on 20” centres.
+That was a Medium spray quality and 0.4 US gallons per minute.
 On the other wing (right) we used TF04’s (white) operated at 40 psi on 20” centres.
-That’s an Extremely Coarse spray quality and 0.8 US gallons per minute.
+That was an Extremely Coarse spray quality and 0.8 US gallons per minute.

 Coverage and Efficacy

 We cut water-sensitive paper into strips and slotted them into the blooms.
 By orienting them in multiple directions we hoped get a visual indication of bloom coverage.
 Plus, when they were extracted after spraying we could see how deeply the spray penetrated the bloom.

 We ran a pass using water at the grower’s typical speed of 3.5 mph, but when we didn’t see a big difference on the papers, we slowed to 2.5 mph.
 That’s 47.5 US gallons per acre (~500 L/ha) from the flat fans (left) and 95 US gallons per acre (~100, L/ha) on the right.
 A few typical results are shown below.

 We weren’t sure if we were seeing an appreciable difference in bloom coverage, but it looked promising.
 In retrospect, they may have been more effective indicators if we’d oriented a few flat against the bloom face.
 We decided to use the nozzle arrangement for a few insecticide applications and see if there was a difference in efficacy.